camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 #### Set up AWS authentication

 The [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) is required to create resources in AWS.
-Before you can use the provider, you must authenticate it using your AWS credentials.
+Before you can use the provider, you must authenticate it using your AWS credentials (it is acceptable to use your own credentials for development or testing purposes; however, for production environments, we recommend the use of a dedicated IAM user as described below).

 You can further change the region and other preferences and explore different [authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) methods.

 We recommend using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 If you have configured your AWS CLI, Terraform will automatically detect and use those credentials.